lilye6368/sep10-freedom-project/blog/entry02.md

 ## So, what did I do to get my results, answers, and evidence?

-<h3>You might be asking how I got my evidence/results and if they are even correct information.</h3>
+You might be asking how I got my evidence/results and if they are even correct information.

 <h4>Well, it is pretty <b>straightforward</b> </h4>
 <h4>You can either search up to find your information, or you can search up <b>trusted sources</b></h4>